dreamking60/d3-start-to-finish-leanpub/manuscript/17 More on D3 selections.md

 ## More selection methods

 In this section we’ll look at some additional methods you can call on a D3 selection.
-The main ones to take note of are `.append` and `.each` as you’ll use them later on.
+The main ones to take note of are `.append` and `.each` as you’ll use them later on in Energy Explorer.

 ### .size, .empty, .node & .nodes

-In the following code samples assume the SVG looks like:
+The following code examples assume the SVG is:

 ```html
 <circle r="10"></circle>